Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <!--
 Dr. Kejun Wu is a Lecturer at the School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
 He was a visiting Phd student at Nanyang Technological University (Supervised by Prof. Chau Lap-Pui), Singapore from 2021 to 2022.
 He obtained his Ph.D. degree from Huazhong University of Science and Technology in 2022.
-From 2022 to 2024, Dr. Wu worked as a Research Fellow at the School of Electrical and Electronic Engineering, Nanyang Technological University (work with Prof. Yap Kim-Hui and Chau Lap-Pui).
+From 2022 to 2024, Dr. Wu worked as a Research Fellow researcher at the School of Electrical and Electronic Engineering, Nanyang Technological University (work with Prof. Yap Kim-Hui and Chau Lap-Pui).
 His research interests include Generative Artificial Intelligence, Computational Photography, and Vision Large Language Models, etc. He has published over 40 papers at top venues including IEEE TMM, TCSVT, TOMM, OE, NeurIPS, ICASSP, ICME, etc. His research achievements have significant academic impact and rewarded national and international honorary awards, including the National Postdoctoral Innovation and Entrepreneurship Competition (ranked first), “Chunhui Cup” Innovation and Entrepreneurship Competition for Chinese Overseas Students (ranked first), China International College Students’ Innovation Competition and other awards.
 He has taught the undergraduate students of Oxford University computational photography internship course in 2022 and received Letter of Appreciation from Oxford University; He was granted the Silver Award in the IET Excellence and Innovation Awards and IET Impact in Society Awards Shortlist by IET (Institute of Engineering and Technology); He has served as Young Researcher of the Decision-making Consulting Expert Team of the China Association for Science and Technology.
 He has served as Session Chairs/Organizers in international conferences IEEE ICASSP 2024, IEEE ISCAS 2024, IEEE MMSP 2023, Associate Editor in MTAP journal, and Lead Guest Editor in JVCI (Journal of Visual Communication and Image Representation).
 He is an IEEE Senior Member.
 -->

 [//]: My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).